Intensive English Program at Brown:

 Panetha Ott graduated with an AB in Greek from Bryn Mawr College, and was a PhD student in Classics at Brown.
-She is currently enrolled in a doctorate in Higher Ed Management at the University of Pennsylvania.
-She has taught Latin and Modern Greek in addition to Classics courses in translation as an assistant in the Classics Department at Brown, and in secondary schools, and has served as an instructor to non-native speakers of English, both in the Summer School and in literacy programs in Providence.
+She is currently enrolled in a doctorate in Higher Education Management at the University of Pennsylvania.
+In addition to teaching Classics courses in translation, she has taught Latin and Modern Greek in the Classics Department at Brown and in secondary schools.
+She has served as an instructor to non-native speakers of English, both in the Summer School and in literacy programs in Providence.
 She has also served as Assistant to the Dean of the College at Brown where she worked on the freshman advising program and on the Resumed Undergraduate Education program.
 For many years, she has specialized in international education in the College Admission Office, where she has enjoyed seeing students at their very best.

 Course: TOEFL Preparation (CRN 10040)